JuliaMath/IntelVectorMath.jl/README.md

 To use VML.jl, you must have the Intel Vector Math Library installed.
-This is included in [MKL](http://software.intel.com/en-us/intel-mkl), which is free for non-commercial use.
+This is included in [MKL](http://software.intel.com/en-us/intel-mkl), which is free for commercial and non-commercial use.
 You must also copy/symlink the appropriate shared library to a directory known to the linker (e.g.
 `/usr/local/lib`) or you must modify the path to `lib` in `src/VML.jl`.